 Monoclonal antibodies target either CGRP or the CGRP receptor and are used for migraine prevention.
 A monoclonal antibody is a collection of identical proteins that have been developed to only target one substance in the body.
 They are given by injection subcutaneously (under the skin), to avoid degradation by the stomach.
 Because they are large molecules, they take longer to start working and work in the lining of the brain rather than in the brain itself.
 They also tend to have few drug interactions and are unlikely to cause liver or kidney damage.
-Currently, three CGRP inhibitors that are monoclonal antibodies have been approved:
+Currently, four CGRP inhibitors that are monoclonal antibodies have been approved:

 - Aimovig (erenumab-aooe): Approved May 17, 2018

 - Emgality (galcanezumab-gnlm): Approved Sept 27, 2018